-Always listen to your body!
+Always listen to your body while exercising during pregnancy!
 If you suffer any dizziness, loss of breath or other abnormal symptoms, stop exercising immediately and speak to your health professional.

 We’d love to hear what your pregnancy fitness regime looks like!
 What kind of exercise makes a regular appearance in your weekly workout program?